Exclusive with Comedian and Game Show Host Frank Nicotero

 As a kid I loved the Pirates – we’d go to 40 or so games a year.
 As I got older I’d go with other comics in the area that loved the team too and we’d get hammered.

-I remember the 2006 All-Star game in Pittsburgh – my agent kept reaching out to the league to see if there was anything I could.
+I remember the 2006 All-Star game in Pittsburgh – my agent kept reaching out to the league to see if there was anything I could do.
 They finally said I could MC the celebrity softball game.
 All the All-Stars stayed at the Renaissance Hotel and I remember the bus rolling up with all of the Hall of Fame players like Winfield, Gossage, Madlock….I got on the bus and in the back row there was Bill Mazeroski.
 I asked if I could sit next to him and he said “Sure.”

-When we got to the convention center an we pulled in – and as we did so we were eye-level with the Mazeroski Way sign.
+When we got to the convention center and we pulled in – and as we did so we were eye-level with the Mazeroski Way sign.
 I said it must be mind-blowing for him and he said it was.

 When we got to the stadium there were 35,000 people in the stands – I bet I knew 1,000 of them.
 It was incredible – I’d go to the mound and be interviewing guys like Rob Reiner!
 When we got to the locker room Franco Harris was there.
-In ended up getting a bunch of the Hall of Fame players to sign a ball for me.
+It ended up getting a bunch of the Hall of Fame players to sign a ball for me.

-You’re a Steelers fan to right?
+You’re a Steelers fan too right?

 They’re my second passion.
 When we played Kansas City about 10 years ago I got to be the guy that runs out with the Terrible Towel before the game.
 Larry Richert was the DJ for those games and he knew me since I was 10 years old.
 He told me he got hoked up when he saw me out there.